bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 Ok, but where is the actual harm in shadowing?
 The thing that drives Erlangers crazy is not aesthetics (obviously) (rimshot) (cheapshot).

-Here's the harm... here's what drives Erlangers crazy.
+Here's the harm...
 Say we are Harry from the Harry Potter series.
 Ron Weasley is our buddy, and Voldemort will kill us on sight.
 We decide to code up a safety charm for our front door.
 We pick the ErlangVM because it is functional, declarative, and reliable.
 Here we go...

 {% highlight elixir %}
 iex(1)> friend = "Ron Weasley"